ctuning/ck-request/README.md

 $ ck search module:platform*
 ```

-You can detect all properties of your platform as following:
+You can detect all properties of your platform as follows:

 ```
 $ ck detect platform
 ```

 You can detect properties of different target platforms
-including Android devices as following:
+including Android devices as follows:
 ```
 $ ck ls platform.os | sort
 $ ck detect platform --target_os={one of above CK entries}
 ```

 You can also share information about your platform
-to be reused by the community as following:
+to be reused by the community as follows:
 ```
 $ ck detect platform --share
 ```